jakob-bagterp/browserist/docs/index.md

 ```

 ### Why Avoid Explicit or Implicit Waits?
-As you can't click a button that's not ready in the DOM, Browserist simply checks if elements are ready before interacting with them:
+As you can't click a button that's not ready in the DOM, Browserist simply checks if elements are ready before interacting with them.
+This makes the code more stable and less prone to errors.

+#### Sweet Spot of Browser Automation
+You don't want to be too fast nor too slow when automating a browser.
+You're simply dependant on too many factors that are beyond your control: internet speed, server response time, etc. The sweet spot is to be just right:

 | Timing     | Consequence | Code | Description |
 | ---------- | ----------- | ---- | ----------- |